andrewt0301/hse-acos-course/docs/part1ca/02_DataTypes/lecture.md

   _Hint:_ Use "whiteboard" and calculator.
 * Run the _dumpbytes.c_ program that dumps byte-level representations of integers and strings.
   Try dumping your own values.
 * Play with negation, sign-extension, and zero-extension.
+* Play with addition and subtraction.
 * Explain some bit tricks from Hacker's Delight.

 #### Tasks